Canon 1D Mark II vs Panasonic FZ80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II and Panasonic Lumix DC-FZ80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II does not offer wifi capability.
+In contrast, the 1D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the FZ80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon 1D Mark II better than the Panasonic FZ80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.